 The elderly man nodded.
 "Good idea, Oskar.
 I know that you were looking for a way to take part in the Resistance."

 Maria turned on him.
-"Hush, Father!
+"Hush, Vater!
 Do you want the Gestapo to find us too?"

 The old man's eyes gleamed, but he subsided into silence.

 Oskar smiled with grim satisfaction.
 "Ja, perhaps we can rescue a few more like this one.
-And I think I will be getting back into the dog-breeding business.
+And I think I will be getting back into the dog-training business.
 What do you think, Maria?"